Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 - [04/2024] Our four papers have been accepted by <i>SPIE 2024</i>!

-- [04/2024] Tingjun organized Special Session: "Biologically Inspired Intelligence for Mechatronics and Robotics" in <i>ICSI' 2024</i>!
+- [04/2024] Tingjun organized Special Session: "Biologically Inspired Intelligence for Mechatronics and Robotics" in <b>ICSI' 2024</b>!

 - [03/2024] Our four papers have been accepted by <i>ASEE 2024</i>!